 A mattress for athletes?
 Why not.
 And even if you're not an athlete but still live an active or physically demanding life, the Zoma hybrid could well be the mattress for you.
 Designed with athletes in mind it features targeted support thanks to its Triangulex gel memory foam, with three different zones providing pressure relief where it's needed.

 Backing this up is a responsive 'Rectiv' top layer that contours to your body without restricting movement or giving you that memory foam sinking feeling, plus a sturdy base with edge support and a layer of springs for added bounce.
 (If you're not too bothered about bounce, though, this model is also available as foam-only).

-To keep you from getting too hot at night, the gel memory foam contains cooling channels and is designed to be much more breathable than traditional foams, and the stretchy cover is ventilated, although we did find it felt a little thin.
+To keep you from getting too hot at night, the gel memory foam contains cooling channels and is designed to be much more breathable than traditional foams.
+The stretchy mattress cover is even ventilated, although we did find it felt a little too thin.

 Check out our Zoma Hybrid mattress review for the full scoop on what we thought – in summary, we were extremely impressed with this mattress.
 We found it extremely comfortable and supportive, with our testers sleeping more soundly than usual and noticing a significant decrease in their usual aches and pains after switching over.

 "Though the word firm sounds like a nightmare for most side sleepers, they can sleep soundly knowing that The WinkBed adds a luxurious pillow top to its luxury firm hybrid mattress.
 Thanks to its soft yet supportive approach, decent motion isolation and cooling capabilities, this gets our vote for the best made-to-order mattress for couples with different sleeping habits." – T3's The WinkBed mattress review